This easy recipe delivers snow peas with the perfect texture and can quickly become your favorite way to prepare the side dish.

 - Water.
 A small amount of water we add to the hot skillet creates the steam that promptly cooks the pods through and brings out their color.

-- Salt, pepper and other seasonings.
+- Kosher salt, black pepper and other spices.
 Add to taste, towards the end of the cooking process.
 You may skip seasoning the pods altogether if you plan on tossing them in a strongly flavored sauce right before you serve them.

 How to Trim Snow Peas

 It is essential to prepare the snow peas for cooking.
 Their single short coming is represented by the stringy fibers that run along the edges of the two sides of each pod.
-Fortunately removing them happens to be an easy task that goes pretty quickly.
+Fortunately removing the tough string happens to be an easy task that goes pretty quickly.

 - Trim ends.
 Use a comfortable, small sharp knife to gently cut into the end tips to trim.

 - Pull string.
 As you trim the end you will also get a hold of the string that runs along the length of the pod – simply pull it down to remove.

 - Halve (optional).
 You can diagonally slice across the middle of longer pods to create uniform pieces for cooking.